Planning for Pandemics Toolkit

 Ohio - Temporary Advisory for NPDES Reporting in Response to COVID-19 Pandemic

-In Ohio, if sampling cannot be completed operators are to utilize eDMR data substitution code “AH” (sample not taken) with a comment “COVID-19 Pandemic”.
+In Ohio, if sampling cannot be completed, operators should utilize eDMR data substitution code “AH” (sample not taken) with a comment “COVID-19 Pandemic”.
 Please disregard the codes outlined in the US EPA NPDES memo.

-Final Outfall Effluent sampling is of the highest priority and the greatest effort should be focused on it should there be sampling or staffing issues.
+Final Outfall Effluent sampling should be your highest priority.
+The greatest effort should be focused on it should there be sampling or staffing issues.

 If your facility needs regulatory flexibility, OEPA needs you to make such a request formally through the email and guidance on this website: https://www.epa.state.oh.us/covid19

 There are five specific questions that need answered in each request.

 OEPA continues to update Ohio EPA’s Division of Surface Water COVID-19 website.
 Several quick-links have been added to the page below: https://www.epa.state.oh.us/dsw/covid19

 The items below are free to download and distribute.
 Look for additional resources as they become available.